SuiteOpenTeam/suiteopen.com/docs/about.md

 <div class="layout-mid talk">
    <div class="history">
       <p class="tl-title">A legacy of excellence</p>
-      <p class="tl-desc">For over 10 years, we’ve delivered trusted, comprehensive technology solutions addressing IT and ERP needs of businesses.
-We provide industry-specific managed and professional services with an emphasis on technology integration and security.</p>
+      <p class="tl-desc">For over 14 years, we’ve delivered trusted, tailored NetSuite solutions addressing IT and ERP needs of businesses.
+We provide industry-specific managed and professional services with an emphasis on various system integration and security.</p>
    </div>
    <div class="history h-flex">
        <div class="h-col" v-for="item in cases">